-In the 2018 Historic East Calgary ARP, heritage preservation was tied to height and intensity bonusing.
+In the 2018 Draft ARP, heritage preservation was tied to height and intensity bonusing.
 The target future height and intensity (floor area ratio) maps allowed for an additional 1 FAR or 6.0m above the target through heritage bonusing.
-This 2018 Historic East Calgary ARP target Floor Area Ratio Map is not explicit in the ability to bonus 1 FAR over the target sparking uncertainty and confusion.
+This 2018 Draft ARP Future Target Floor Area Ratio map is not explicit in the ability to bonus 1 FAR over the target sparking uncertainty and confusion.